Skip to main content

 An enterprise pricing option where organizations supply their own API keys for AI providers (OpenAI, Anthropic, Google, etc.).
 BYOK customers receive a 40% discount on standard pricing while maintaining direct control over AI usage costs through their existing provider agreements.
 See Plans and Credits for details.

-An advanced enterprise feature that lets organizations connect their own API keys for multiple AI providers — OpenAI, Anthropic, AWS Bedrock, Google, xAI, Mistral, DeepSeek, and Cohere — to Pria’s Neural Engine.
-The Neural Engine routes requests across providers for automatic failover and cost optimization.
+An advanced enterprise feature that lets organizations connect their own API keys for multiple AI providers — OpenAI, Anthropic, AWS Bedrock, Google, Mistral, xAI, and Stability AI — or point Pria at custom endpoints (Azure OpenAI, OpenRouter, LiteLLM proxies, self-hosted vLLM).
+Pria’s Neural Engine then routes each request to the model your configuration selects.
 See Switch to Praxis-AI Middleware for setup details.

 C